rubymotion-community/sugarcube/README.md

 # this version is only fired when the long-press begins; this is *probably* more
 # useful to you:
 view.on_press_begin do ... end

+# or, when the gesture ends:
+view.on_press_ended do ... end
 ```

 Notifications